jameshfisher/jameshfisher.com/_posts/2017-08-18-stdatomic.md

 ---
-title: "What is stdatomic in C?"
+title: What is stdatomic in C?
+tags: []
 ---

 I was watching a talk yesterday about [Go's `sync/atomic` package](https://golang.org/pkg/sync/atomic/) which provides atomic operations like `AddInt32(*int32, int32)`.
 These are implemented using special atomic CPU instructions.